kylejones200/psis_4700_applied_ai/webslides/topic_AI-Frameworks-for-Organizational-Maturity.md

 ## Example: A Manufacturing Firm

 Now: Level 3 (Operational).
-Predictive maintenance in place.
+Predictive maintenance in place
 Goal: Level 4 (Systemic).
-Expand AI to quality control and logistics.
+Expand AI to quality control and logistics
 Next Step: Build shared data lake, unify analytics teams

 > Concrete examples illustrate abstract concepts and show how ideas apply in practice.
 Pay attention to what made these particular cases succeed or fail.